mcmonkeyprojects/SwarmUI/docs/Model Support.md

     - Mask a region and go.
     - Creativity `1` works well.
     - Larger masks recommended.
 Small ones may not replace content.
+    - Boosting the `Flux Guidance Scale` way up to eg `30` may improve quality

 # Video Models